deepdoctection/deepdoctection/docs/manual/install.md

 You can run on PyTorch with a CPU only.
 For Tensorflow a GPU is required.

 For fine-tuning layout models **deep**doctection uses Tensorpack as training framework and therefore only Tensorflow training scripts are provided.
+Tensorpack has been developed for TF1, the model however runs on TF2 as well by using tf.compat.v1.
+This is not ideal, however transferring all Tensorpack features into a TF2 framework will take a significant amount of work.

 The code has been tested on Ubuntu20.04.
 Functions not involving a GPU have also been test on MacOS.
 It is known that some code components will have some issues on Windows.
+We cannot provide support for Windows.

 **deep**doctection might depend on other open source packages that have to be installed separately.